-WHEREAS, HUD programs that are subject to Part 58 include, but are not limited to: the Community Development Block Grant (CDBG) Program, under Title I of the Housing and Community Development Act of 1974, as amended; Community Development Block Grant - Disaster Recovery (CDBG-DR) and Community Development Block Grant - Coronavirus (CDBG-CV) under various acts including the Disaster Relief Appropriations Act of 2013, Further Continuing and Security Assistance Appropriations Act, 2017, Consolidated Appropriations Act, 2017, Continuing Appropriations Act, 2018 and ;Supplemental Appropriations for Disaster Relief Requirements Act, 2017, Bipartisan Budget Act of 2018, Additional Supplemental Appropriations for Disaster Relief Act, 2019; Coronavirus Aid, Relief, and Economic Security (CARES) Act; HOME Investment Partnerships (HOME) Program, under Title II of the Cranston-Gonzalez National Affordable Housing Act of 1990 (HOME Investment Partnership Act); Emergency Solutions Shelter Grant (ESG) Program and Continuum of Care (CoC) Program, under Subtitles B and C, respectively, of Title IV of the Stewart B. McKinney-Vento Homeless Assistance Act; Housing Opportunities for Persons with AIDS (HOPWA) program, under the AIDS Housing Opportunity Act, as amended by the Housing and Community Development Act of 1992; and Projects financed with competitive awards of Supportive Housing Program (SHP) funds, under former Title IV, subtitle C, of the Steward B. McKinney-Vento Act; Self-Help Homeownership Opportunity Program (SHOP) under Section 11 of the Housing Opportunity Program Extension Act of 1996; and the Neighborhood Stabilization Program (NSP) established under the Housing and Economic Recovery Act of 2008 (P.L.
+WHEREAS, HUD programs that are subject to Part 58 include, but are not limited to: the Community Development Block Grant (CDBG) Program, under Title I of the Housing and Community Development Act of 1974, as amended; Community Development Block Grant - Disaster Recovery (CDBG-DR) and Community Development Block Grant - Coronavirus (CDBG-CV) under various acts including the Disaster Relief Appropriations Act of 2013, Further Continuing and Security Assistance Appropriations Act, 2017, Consolidated Appropriations Act, 2017, Continuing Appropriations Act, 2018; Supplemental Appropriations for Disaster Relief Requirements Act, 2017, Bipartisan Budget Act of 2018, Additional Supplemental Appropriations for Disaster Relief Act, 2019; Coronavirus Aid, Relief, and Economic Security (CARES) Act; HOME Investment Partnerships (HOME) Program, under Title II of the Cranston-Gonzalez National Affordable Housing Act of 1990 (HOME Investment Partnership Act); Emergency Solutions Shelter Grant (ESG) Program and Continuum of Care (CoC) Program, under Subtitles B and C, respectively, of Title IV of the Stewart B. McKinney-Vento Homeless Assistance Act; Housing Opportunities for Persons with AIDS (HOPWA) program, under the AIDS Housing Opportunity Act, as amended by the Housing and Community Development Act of 1992; and Projects financed with competitive awards of Supportive Housing Program (SHP) funds, under former Title IV, subtitle C, of the Stewart B. McKinney-Vento Act; Self-Help Homeownership Opportunity Program (SHOP) under Section 11 of the Housing Opportunity Program Extension Act of 1996; and the Neighborhood Stabilization Program (NSP) established under the Housing and Economic Recovery Act of 2008 (P.L.
 110-289) (HERA) and continued under the American Recovery and Reinvestment Act of 2009 (P.L.
 111-005) (Recovery Act) and the Dodd-Frank Wall Street Reform and Consumer Protection Act (P.L.
-111-203) (Dodd-Frank); public housing and the Project-based Voucher Program under Public and Indian Housing with an assumption provision under Section 26title 1 of the United States Housing Act of 1937 (42 U.S.C §1437x); Programs authorized by the 1937 Housing Act; ; the Indian Community Development Block Grant (ICDBG) under the Housing and Community Development Act of 1974, as amended (42 U.S.C.
-5301 et seq.), also known as; the Indian Housing Block Grant (ICDBG);IHBG) Program under the Native American Housing and Self Determination Act of 1996 (NAHASDA) (25 U.S.C.
-4101 et seq), also known as the; loan guarantees for Indian housing Block Grant (IHBG); under Updated Idaho 50-58 PA March 15, 2022
+111-203) (Dodd-Frank); public housing and the Project-based Voucher Program under title 1 of the United States Housing Act of 1937; the Indian Community Development Block Grant (ICDBG) under the Housing and Community Development Act of 1974, as amended; the Indian Housing Block Grant (IHBG) Program under the Native American Housing and Self Determination Act of 1996 (NAHASDA); loan guarantees for Indian housing under Section 184 of the Housing and Community Development Act of 1992; the Risk Share Program under Section 542(c) of the Housing and Community Development Act of 1992; and other programs that may be authorized from time to time with activities of a similar nature to those covered under this agreement; and residential and non-residential properties, streetscape and landscape improvements, and infrastructure repair, replacement and new construction, each of which is an undertaking (Undertaking) as defined pursuant to 36 C.F.R.
+800.16(y); and